demisjohn/pyTRIMSetup/README.md

 The file 'TestOutput.in' can now be copied to TRIM.IN in the SRIM/TRIM directory.
-If you just run TRIM.exe, it will pick up all the simulation settings from this file.
+If you run TRIM.exe, it will pick up all the simulation settings from this file.